 Introduction

-In Java Heap memory, there is an area called String Pool or String Constant pool where the JVM stores the string literals.
-If the String literal already exists in the pool, a reference to the pooled instance is returned.
+In Java Heap memory, there is an area called String Pool or String Constant Pool where the JVM stores the string literals.
+If the String literal exists in the pool, a reference to the pooled instance is returned.
 If the String does not exist in the pool, a new string instance is created and placed into the pool.

 Post On: | String Pool in Java |